-The PhyloCode, like the ICBN, stipulates that each taxon can have only one correct name and each name can be correct for only one taxon.
-Both codes use date of publication (priority) as the primary criterion for selecting the correct name when synonyms exist.
-However, under the PhyloCode, synonyms are names whose phylogenetic definitions specify the same clade, regardless of the rank (if any) associated with the name.
-In contrast, under the ICBN, synonyms are names of the same rank whose types are included within a single taxon at that rank, regardless of the clade (or non-monophyletic group) associated with the name.
-Both codes include mechanisms to overturn strict priority through a conservation process.
+The PhyloCode, like the ICBN, stipulates that each taxon can have only one correct name and each name can be correct for only one taxon, and both codes use date of publication (priority) as the primary criterion for selecting the correct name when synonyms or homonyms exist.
+However, the fundamental difference in the way names are defined under the two codes leads to operational differences in determining priority.
+Under the PhyloCode, synonyms are names whose phylogenetic definitions specify the same clade, regardless of the rank (if any) associated with the name; in contrast, under the ICBN, synonyms are names of the same rank whose types are